When Did The US Discontinue Silver Coins?

 Silver coins are the very embodiment of honest money.
-When the US Mint switched from 90% silver to copper clad coinage in 1965, existing silver coins began vanishing from circulation immediately.
-People saved the coins with intrinsic value and spent the nickel plated replicas issued in their place.
+When the US Mint switched from 90% silver to copper-clad coinage in 1965, existing silver coins began vanishing from circulation immediately.
+People saved these US mint coins with intrinsic value and spent the nickel-plated replicas issued in their place.
 They trusted the silver coins would retain value.

 Investors have two choices when buying bullion US silver coins: